DonHulieo/don-jewellery/README.md

 # Changelog

 - v1.1.6 // Added Server Event, three new variables and changed resource officially from qb-jewellery to don-jewellery.
-Server Event, "don-jewellery:server:StoreHit", sets one of the new variables (cityHit, grapeHit and palHit) true or false for all clients, now people other than the person who thermited can actually rob they store again.
+Server Event, "don-jewellery:server:StoreHit", sets one of the new variables (cityHit, grapeHit and palHit) true or false for all clients, now people other than the person who thermited can actually rob the store again.
 - Started at 1.1.6.....
 WhAt A n00b